 - Comprehensive tastings at every visit, four fabulous tasting lunches or dinners.

-Please note this tour has been postponed from 2020, due to travel restrictions resulting from Covid-19.
-The specific date has not yet been confirmed.
-Please contact me if you would like to be kept updated about my plans.
+Please note this tour were originally scheduled for 2020, but was postponed due to travel restrictions resulting from Covid-19.
+I am very optimistic about the potential for tours in 2022, and all tours are booking up quickly.
+Please contact me if you would like to discuss or be kept updated about my plans.

 From the Meeting Point at Vienna Airport, a coach transfer is arranged to our hotel in central Vienna (see Flight Transfers below).
 Prior to our first evening dinner we will visit a local winery, to commence our wine adventures with an exploration of the key grape varieties including Gruner Veltliner and Riesling, and the local ‘Gemischter Satz DAC’ white wine.